eclairss17/Zero-Knowledge-Proof-of-Identity/README.md

-AgeVerifier.code is my Zokrates function for Identity Age Verification.
+AgeVerification.code is my Zokrates function for Identity Age Verification.
 The technical term is self sovereign identity Verification using Zero Knowledge proof
 It has both public and private inputs.

 E(Var) : Encrypted variable